 The US patent on the RSA algorithm expired 20 Sept 2000.

 Rsasigkey's run time is difficult to predict, since /dev/random output can be arbitrarily delayed if the system's entropy pool is low on randomness, and the time taken by the search for primes is also somewhat unpredictable.
-A reasonably typical time for a 1024-bit key on a quiet 200MHz Pentium MMX with plenty of randomness available is 20 seconds, almost all of it in the prime searches.
-Generating a 2192-bit key on the same system usually takes several minutes.
-A 4096-bit key took an hour and a half of CPU time.
+A reasonably typical time for a 1024-bit key on a quiet 200MHz Pentium MMX with plenty of randomness available is 20 seconds, almost all of it in the prime searches; generating a 2048-bit key on the same system usually takes several minutes.

 The --oldkey option does not check its input format as rigorously as it might.
 Corrupted rsasigkey output may confuse it.